 Your own transport is an advantage, but not essential.
-Trains stop at Bootle Station ( about 15 mins walk away), and there are 10 trains a day each way ( from Lancaster or Carlisle).
-There is now a twice daily bus service between Ambleside/Windermere and Ravenglass.(the X33, (email hidden)/passengertransport) which stops in the village.
+Trains stop at Bootle Station ( about 15 mins walk away), and there are 10 trains a day each way ( from Lancaster or Carlisle)but no trains on Sundays.
 We can pick you up from Millom or Bootle Station by arrangement if it helps.

 We provide a full breakfast, cereals, fruit, cheese jams etc plus bacon, Cumberland sausage, mushrooms and eggs if you want to cook them.
-If you want to cook your own evening meal in the kitchen, that's fine, or you are welcome to take pot luck with whatever we are having ( best if you let us know the morning of arrival so I can adjust amounts).
-We generally eat about 18.30, but we'll save you some if you want to arrive/eat later.
+If you want to cook your own evening meal in the kitchen, that's fine, or you are welcome to take pot luck with whatever we are having without charge( best if you let us know the morning of arrival so I can adjust amounts).
+We generally eat at 19.30, but we'll save you some if you want to arrive/eat later.

 We try to judge what our guests want, and behave accordingly.
 If desired a full participation in our family life is welcome.